 * Sea level rise ... perhaps three feet in the coming century.
 With about half the world's population of seven billion people living near coastlines, a 3 foot sea level rise would endanger cities around the globe, including New York, London, Shanghai, Venice, Sydney, Miami and New Orleans.

 * An increase in the frequency of extreme weather events.
-The past few years - 2010 to 2017 - have overflowed with extreme weather events:
+The past decade has overflowed with extreme weather events:

 In 2011 the U.S. experienced a record of 12 weather disasters, each costing over $1 billion.
 Fires burned through 34,000 acres in Texas, and 538,000 acres in Arizona, as a result of prolonged drought in the region.
-In May, one of the deadliest tornadoes in US history killed 161 people in Joplin, MO.
 The Ohio Valley had triple the normal rainfall, causing major flooding along the Mississippi River.

 "In 2013, 41 weather disasters totaling at least $1 billion each was a new record for our planet.
 The most expensive global disaster of 2013 was the June flood in Central Europe, which cost $22 billion."

-2014 saw serious flooding world-wide: In April, parts of Florida & Alabama were deluged with 22-26 inches of rain in 24 hours.
+April 2014 - parts of Florida & Alabama were deluged with 22-26 inches of rain in 24 hours.
 In May, 3 months' worth of rain fell on Bosnia in three days, creating the worst floods since records began 120 years ago.
 August saw over 11" of rain fall on Long Island in only 2 hours!

 2015 - An Arctic heat wave at the end of December caused temperatures in the North Pole to spike 60 degrees Fahrenheit above the norm for the season.
 The winter's El Nino event touched off severe floods across South America, displacing more than 150,000 people.
 South Africa faced its worst drought in a generation, amid soaring temperatures and paltry rainfalls.
-At least 29 million people in southern African nations face food insecurity, according to UN estimates.
 (Eco Watch)

-2016 - NOAA and NASA analyses show that 2016 was the hottest year on record globally.
-The extreme heat - both in the air and oceans - put significantly extra moisture in the air, which then came down as more extreme downpours.
+2016 - Extreme heat - both in the air and oceans - put significantly extra moisture in the air, which then came down as more extreme downpours.
 Flooding killed hundreds of people and caused $50 billion in losses, from Louisiana and West Virginia to China, India, Europe and the Sudan.